ciphermenial/ciphermenial.github.io/_posts/2022-08-03-adding-oauth-to-paperless.md

 Now I needed to make modifications to ```src/paperless/settings.py``` because currently Paperless-ngx has no idea about django-allauth.
 The first part I added was right at the start.
 I added ```import ast``` because that is required for a part I used from Tandoor Recipes.
 I don't know if it is required because I have no idea what I am doing.

-One of the problems I had was that I have a reverse proxy doing TLS offloading.
+One of the issues I had was that I have a reverse proxy doing TLS offloading.
 This caused a problem with django-allauth.
 I'm not exactly sure what the problem was but when it tried to auth to my Keycloak server it didn't even reach it and redirected back to the Paperless-ngx login.
 To resolve that I needed to set up settings to make django aware of the reverse proxy.

 ```python
 # Reverse Proxy requirements